secure-cloud-stack/docs/README.md

 # docs

-Repository with public documentation and website contents
+Repository with public documentation and website contents.
+The repository is structured according to [Hugo](https://gohugo.io/) to allow for inclusion into one or more websites.